A-Jansen/Mix-Match-ML-toolkit/README.md

 </ul>

 ### Assembly
-Assemble the tokens by having them glued in the following order (top down): felt, 2mm mdf, 4mm mdf.<br>
+Assemble the tokens by glueing them together, with the 4mm MDF at the bottom next the 2mm MDF and as top layer the felt.
-See the image for which shapes to combine
+See the image for which shapes to combine.

 ![alt text](https://github.com/A-Jansen/M21/blob/main/sensor%20board/assembling%20tokens.jpg)